 One of the most popular gay saunas catering to men is Sauna Royal.
 Open 24 hours, 7 days a week you can cruise here for 2,000¥ for 12 hours.
 The 12-hour visit also includes towels, a locker and a bathing robe.

 Grand Slam is a popular gay bar in Umeda with inexpensive drinks (as far as this area is concerned) and karaoke.
 There’s no cover charge here but your first drink is 1,000¥ and 700¥ after that.
 The bar is open from 9pm until 5am and has a wonderful atmosphere.

 Osaka is filled with events both during the day and at night.
 In fact, there’s so many that we couldn’t possibly list them all here on our website.
 Instead, we recommend checking out the dedicated events calendar on Kansai360 which should help you decide the best time to visit Osaka.

 This website also covers the events in nearby cities and towns such as Kyoto and Kobe.
-You could choose to base yourself in Osaka while visiting these neighboring towns or cities as they are such a short distance or even stay in a hotel etc. in the area depending on your requirements.
+You could choose to base yourself in Osaka while visiting these neighbouring towns or cities as they are such a short distance or even stay in a hotel etc. in the area depending on your requirements.

 Best Osaka Bars

 If you’re looking for some casual drinks in Osaka or somewhere to warm up before getting the night truly started in one of the famous Osaka clubs then this list of the best Osaka bars is for you.